Natalia Karlsson

 Senior Lecturer

-My areas of research expertise in applied mathematics are in mathematical modeling and a non-linear dynamic theory of elasticity: constructing mathematical models and choosing mathematical methods, both analytical and numerical, for solving non-linear systems of partial differential equations and integral equations.
-This was also the topic of my PhD thesis, which was supervised by Professor and Member of the Russian Academy of Sciences (RAS) Anatoly A. Burenin.
+Research in applied mathematics is about mathematical modeling, a non-linear dynamic theory of elasticity, as well as analytical and numerical solution of non-linear partial differential equations and integral equations.
+This was also the topic of my PhD thesis.
 My research in applied mathematics also deals with fuzzy methods and their application to formalizing of a strategy map.
 These methods are used to find functional relationships between elements in a strategy map and are based on Mamdani's fuzzy inference system.

 The researcher is not participating in any projects at this moment.